justinjohnso-itp/nime-led-visuals/README.md

 - 5V power supply (30A recommended)
 - USB audio interface

-## Code Quality
+## Project Context

-- ✓ 9.2/10 (Oracle + Librarian audit)
-- ✓ 100% design compliance
-- ✓ Production ready

-See `AGENTS.md` for project context and decisions.
+See `AGENTS.md` for development decisions and cross-platform setup details.